My name is Mari Nakano.

 My extensive experience in global NGOs, small start-up environments, social innovation teams, local government, non-profits, and academia has helped me develop and hone my practice as a designer, systems strategist, researcher, coach, team-builder, organizer, and educator.

-Now, I am exploring where and how I might be able to meaningfully contribute to collective and collaborative movements centered around agriculture, food, plant medicine, and eco-stewardship as they relate to social and environmental justice.
+Currently, I am exploring where and how I can meaningfully contribute to collective and collaborative movements centered around agriculture, food, plant medicine, and eco-stewardship as they relate to social and environmental justice.